rabbitmq/rabbitmq-website/site/logging.md

 in the [classic configuration format](/configure.html#config-file-formats).

-You can add any additional handlers to default lager configuration or to sinks by setting `handlers` to `extra_sinks` in the `lager` application config.
+Logging settings must go into the `lager` application section.
+To add extra handlers to default configuration or sinks, use the `handlers` to `extra_sinks` keys.

 Handlers configured in the `lager` config will be **merged** with those generated by RabbitMQ.
-So messages will be logged by your custom handlers and by the generated ones.
+Log messages will be logged both by the custom handlers as well as the standard ones.

-If you set a sink with the same name as RabbitMQ category sinks, it's handlers will be **merged** with the generated category sink.
-So messages logged in the category will be logged in the configured handlers and redirected to default sink.
+If a sink uses a name of a known RabbitMQ category, its handlers will be **merged** with the generated category sink.
+Log messages in the category will be sent both to the custom handlers and the default sink.

-You can disable RabbitMQ handlers or sinks using RabbitMQ configuration.
-For example by setting `level` to `none` for handlers and categories.
+It is possible to disable RabbitMQ handlers and sinks.
+Setting a handler or category's `level` to `none` will disable them.

 ### Custom Handler Examples